Physical examination of the shoulder

 The large number of shoulder examination techniques, often named for their originators, can be confusing.
 In addition, although these maneuvers are often taught as if they are pathognomonic for a particular pathology, their diagnostic accuracy is often uncertain and many studies designed to assess their test characteristics (eg, sensitivity, specificity) are difficult to interpret .
 As an example, multiple examination maneuvers may yield positive results in a patient with an acutely injured shoulder, thereby reducing specificity.

 This topic reviews the examination of the shoulder, including many special tests designed to detect particular lesions.
 A systematic approach to the patient with shoulder complaints and discussions of specific shoulder problems are found separately.
-(See "Evaluation of the patient with shoulder complaints" and "Shoulder impingement syndrome" and "Rotator cuff tendinopathy" and "Presentation and diagnosis of rotator cuff tears" and "Acromioclavicular joint disorders" and "Frozen shoulder (adhesive capsulitis)" and "Glenohumeral osteoarthritis" and "Radiologic evaluation of the painful shoulder" and "Overview of upper extremity peripheral nerve syndromes", section on 'Proximal neuropathies'.)
+(See "Evaluation of the patient with shoulder complaints" and "Shoulder impingement syndrome" and "Rotator cuff tendinopathy" and "Presentation and diagnosis of rotator cuff tears" and "Acromioclavicular joint disorders" and "Frozen shoulder (adhesive capsulitis)" and "Glenohumeral osteoarthritis" and "Radiologic evaluation of the painful shoulder in adults" and "Overview of upper extremity peripheral nerve syndromes", section on 'Proximal neuropathies'.)

 ANATOMY AND BIOMECHANICS